conan-io/conan-io.github.io/_posts/2022-09-01-consuming-recipes-during-migration-conancenter.markdown

  }
 </script>

-By Christopher McArthur, Conan Developer Advocate; inspired by Eric Lemanissier, ConanCenter contributor.
+_This post was inspired by Eric Lemanissier a ConanCenter contributor as well as a few Conan users._

 Conan 2.0 is coming and the community is pushing ahead.
 There’s been over 100 pull requests merged and you might see breaking changes!